COVID-19 vaccines are used to prepare the body's immune system to protect against COVID-19.

 Your child's vaccination schedule is based on age and vaccination history.

-Children who DID get the original vaccine can have the following shots:
+Children who have had a COVID-19 vaccine before can have the following shots:

-- Children ages 6 months to 4 years who got 2 or 3 doses of the original Pfizer-BioNTech vaccine should get 1 dose of the updated Pfizer-BioNTech COVID-19 vaccine.
+• Children ages 6 months to 4 years who got 2 doses of the Pfizer-BioNTech vaccine, should get 1 dose of the 2024-2025 Pfizer-BioNTech COVID-19 vaccine.

-- Children ages 6 months to 4 years who got 1 dose of the original Pfizer-BioNTech vaccine, should get 2 doses of the updated Pfizer-BioNTech COVID-19 vaccine.
+• Children ages 6 months to 4 years who got 1 dose of the Pfizer-BioNTech vaccine, should get 2 doses of the 2024-2025 Pfizer-BioNTech COVID-19 vaccine.

-- Children ages 6 months to 4 years who got 1 or 2 doses of the original Moderna vaccine, should get 1 dose of the updated Moderna COVID-19 vaccine.
+• Children ages 6 months to 4 years who got 1 or more doses of the Moderna vaccine, should get 1 dose of the 2024-2025 Moderna COVID-19 vaccine.

 VACCINE MYTHS